nic-starke/neon_samurai/wiki/InstallationGuide.md

 # Installation Guide

-WIP - Muffin has not been released yet.
+WIP - NEON_SAMURAI has not been released yet.